minado05/scholarship-tracker/README.md

 # Project Summary

 This project aims to make keeping track of scholarship applications more convenient for students.
+Available on https://scholarship-tracker.netlify.app/
-Note: Please use with light mode for a better experience (to be updated)
+(Currently optimized for light mode, dark mode coming soon!)

 ## Key features and functionality